material-components/material-components-web-react/packages/top-app-bar/README.md

 actionItem | Boolean | applies action-item class to icon navIcon | Boolean | applies nav-icon class to icon children | React.ReactElement<any> | can be any icon.
 Material Icons are reccomended
-> Notes: you may need to manually add ripple or tabindex to icon.
-Short top-app-bars shold be used with no more than 1 action item.
+> Notes: (1) consider adding `aria-label` to actionItem's.
+(2) you may need to manually add ripple or tabindex to icon.
+(3) Short top-app-bars shold be used with no more than 1 action item.

 ### TopAppBarFixedAdjust